SreejoniMaj/ML-Flight-Project/README.md

 # ML-Flight-Project
-ML project to predict the prices offered by a flight service company
+ML project to predict the prices offered by a flight service company called FlyHigh